tombenke/cayley-cookbook/website/content/docs/basic-concepts/resources.en.md

 ## IRIs

-The resources (entities with other words) have to be identified.
+The resources (or entities) have to be identified.
 For this purpose we use the so called IRIs.
 IRI is the acronym of Internationalized Resource Identifier.

 An IRI is a Unicode character string.
-Its standard format is defined by [RFC 3987](https://www.ietf.org/rfc/rfc3987.txt), and it uniquely identify an entity.
+Its standard format is defined by [RFC 3987](https://www.ietf.org/rfc/rfc3987.txt), and it uniquely identifies an entity.

 The IRI strings can contain alpha-numeric characters, escape sequences, and these are enclosed between the `<` and `>` characters.
-An IRI is very similar to the URIs, that stand for Uniform Resource Identifier, which are well known from the World-Wide-Web.
+An IRI is very similar to the URIs, that stands for Uniform Resource Identifier, which are well known from the World-Wide-Web.

 The IRIs can be taken to the generalized version of URIs.
 The exist only in absolute form. every absolute URI can be used as an IRI, but not every IRI can be used as URL.